adriancs2/MySqlExpress/README.md

 The symbol of "_" (underscore) is considered less typing friendly than using just latin characters.

-Therefore, converting the field name to PacalCase will align with the C# naming conventions and also increase the typing speed.
+Therefore, converting the field name to PacalCase will align with the C# naming conventions and also increase the convenient and speed of coding.

 **Second Mode: Public Properties**